Young Petersen comes of age as South Africa wrap up series with seven-wicket win | Sports-Games

 A South African team going through one of its toughest transition phases embarrassed a star-studded Indian team with a clinical seven-wicket victory in the third Test to clinch a memorable 2-1 series triumph here on Friday.

-Petersen walked away with both the player of the match as well as the player of the series honors.
+Petersen walked away with both the player of the match as well as player of the series honours.

 It was especially sweet for the hosts who lost premier pacer Anrich Nortje to injury before the series and were then hit by Quinton de Kock's sudden mid-series retirement.

-The Indian team, meanwhile, lost it in their mind after the contentious DRS review of Elgar that went wrong on Thursday, and their focus on using stump microphone more to take digs at broadcaster Supersport instead of focussing on getting Petersen out spelled their doom.
+The Indian team, meanwhile, lost it in their mind after the contentious DRS review of Elgar that went wrong on Thursday and their focus on using stump microphone more to take digs at broadcaster Supersport instead of focussing on getting Petersen out spelt their doom.

 Mahendra Singh Dhoni is the only India captain to have managed a drawn series back in 2010.